mlalgorithm/betadce/README.md

 ﻿# Beta Distribution-based Cross Entropy

 Beta Distribution-based Cross Entropy (BetaDCE) is a general framework for variable selection in high dimensional data.
-BetaDCE generalizes well without the requirement of resampling such as cross validation.
+BetaDCE generalizes well without the requirement of resampling such as cross validation and it can also be used for prediction.
 Here is a python implementation which can take advantage of multiple CPU cores to significantly accelerate the running time.

 |Author|Weixing Dai|
 |---|---